LMauricius/ChakraL-experiment/Docs/src/content/1_Basic_concepts/Context.md

 )
 ```

-## The long way
+## The block context way

 A context can also be defined as a list of descriptions each starting at its own line of code.
-The long definition can be used in specific language constructs that require it.
-It is considered the long way because you can't put more than one description per line, and because it is only used in longer language constructs.
+The block contexts can be used in specific language constructs that require it.
+In a block context you can't put more than one description per line.

 ```{.chakral caption="Example"}
 lives = 3